delan/www.azabani.com/drafts/spelling-grammar-2.md

 <img width="300" height="300" src="/images/spammar2-charlie.jpg" class="flight">

 * What happens when both highlight and originating content define text shadows?
 What if multiple highlights do the same?
 What order do we paint these shadows in? ([#3932](https://github.com/w3c/csswg-drafts/issues/3932))
 * What happens to the originating content’s decorations when highlighted?
 What happens when highlights define their own decorations?
 Which decorations get recolored to the foreground color for clarity?
 What’s the painting order?
-Does it even mean anything for a highlight to set text-decoration-color only? ([#6022](https://github.com/w3c/csswg-drafts/issues/6022))
+Does it even mean anything for a highlight to set ‘text-decoration-color’ only? ([#6022](https://github.com/w3c/csswg-drafts/issues/6022))
 * Some browsers invert the author’s ::selection background based on contrast with the foreground color.
 Should this be allowed, or does it do more harm than good? ([#6150](https://github.com/w3c/csswg-drafts/issues/6150))
     * What about other “tweaks”?
 What if a browser needs to force translucency to make its selection highlighting *work*? ([#6853](https://github.com/w3c/csswg-drafts/issues/6853))
     * How do we even write reftests if they *are* allowed? (no issue)